Abdullah Yusuf Azzam: Global jihad

+Ties with Hamas

-He believed the natural place to continue the jihad was his birthplace, Palestine.
-Azzam planned to train brigades of Hamas fighters in Afghanistan, who would then return to carry on the battle against Israel."
+He believed the natural place to continue the jihad was his homeland, Palestine.
+Azzam planned to train brigades of Hamas fighters in Afghanistan, who would then return to Palestine and carry on the battle against Israel."
 He viewed Hamas as "the spearhead in the religious confrontation between Muslims and Jews in Palestine".
-During the First Intifada, he supported Ḥamas politically, financially and logistically from his base in Pakistan.
+During the First Intifada, he supported Hamas politically, financially and logistically from his base in the city of Peshawar, Pakistan.

 This put him at odds with another influential faction of the Afghan Arabs, the Egyptian Islamic Jihad (EIJ) and its leader, Ayman al-Zawahiri.
-The next group of "unbelievers" the EIJ wanted to jihad against were the self-professed Muslims of the Egyptian government and other secular Muslim governments, not Israeli Jews, European Christians or Indian Hindus.
-For the Egyptian Islamic Jihad, takfir against the allegedly impious Egyptian government was central, but Azzam opposed takfir of Muslims, including takfir of Muslim governments, which he believed spread fitna and disunity within the Muslim community.
-Towards the end of his life he said “I’m very upset about Osama.
+The next group of "unbelievers" the EIJ wanted to make jihad against were the self-professed Muslims of the Egyptian government and other secular Muslim governments, not Israeli Jews, European Christians or Indian Hindus.
+For the Egyptian Islamic Jihad, takfir (excommunication) against the allegedly impious Egyptian government was central, but Azzam opposed takfir of Muslims, including takfir of Muslim governments, which he believed spread fitna and disunity within the Muslim community.
+Towards the end of his life he said "I’m very upset about Osama.
 This heaven-sent man, like an angel.
-I am worried about his future if he stays with these people.”
+I am worried about his future if he stays with these people."

 Assassination

 In 1989, a first attempt on his life failed, when a lethal amount of TNT explosive placed beneath the pulpit from which he delivered the sermon every Friday failed to detonate.
 The Arab mosque was in the University Town neighbourhood in western Peshawar, in Gulshan Iqbal Road.
-Abdullah Azzam used the mosque as the jihad center, according to a Reuters inquiry in the neighbourhood.
+Abdullah Azzam used the mosque as the jihad centre, according to a Reuters inquiry in the neighbourhood.
 Had the bomb exploded, it would reportedly have destroyed the mosque and killed everybody inside it.
 After the first attempt, Prince Turki bin Faisal of Saudi Arabia's chief of staff Ahmed Badeeb advised Azzam to leave Afghanistan.

-On November 24, 1989, Muhammad Azzam was driving his father and brother to Friday prayers in the Saba-e-Leil Mosque in Peshawar, when unknown assassins detonated a bomb as the vehicle approached.
-Lying in a narrow street across from a gas station, the explosive had a 50-metre detonation cord which led to the sewerage system where the assailant presumably waited.
-According to Time, Waheed Muzhda had noticed what he assumed was a crew doing routine road maintenance working on the culvert where the bomb was placed, the day before the assassination.
+On 24 November 1989, Muhammad Azzam was driving his father and brother to Friday prayers in the Saba-e-Leil Mosque in Peshawar, when unknown assassins detonated a bomb as the vehicle approached.
+Lying in a narrow street across from a petrol station, the explosive had a 50-metre detonation cord which led to the sewerage system where the assailant presumably waited.
+According to Time, political analyst Waheed Muzhda had noticed what he assumed was a crew doing routine road maintenance working on the culvert where the bomb was placed, the day before the assassination.
 Azzam and his sons were buried near the same site as his mother the year before, the Pabi Graveyard of the Shuhadaa' (martyrs), in Peshawar.